Freedom of religion in Europe by country: Germany

 The government prohibits religious discrimination and provides for freedom of faith and conscience and the practice of one’s religion.

 Today, church and state are "separate," but there is cooperation in many fields, most importantly in the social sector.
 Churches and religious communities, if they are large, stable and loyal to the constitution, can get special status from the state as a "corporation under public law" which allows the churches to levy taxes called Kirchensteuer (literally church tax) on their members.
 This revenue is collected by the state for a cost-covering fee.
 Payment of this tax is not voluntary for adherents of the respective religion who are otherwise obligated to pay taxes.
 Since one's religion is officially recorded, exemption from this tax is possible only through leaving one's religion.
 Being a member of one's own religious tradition in Germany therefore requires monetary payment to the respective ecclesiastical body (and, indirectly, a small portion to the state).

 Religious instruction (for members of the respective religions) is an ordinary subject in public schools (in most states).
 It is organized by the state, but also under the supervision of the respective religious community.
 Teachers are educated at public universities, in departments that are nevertheless affiliated with a specific church (Protestant or Catholic) or with confessional Islam.
 Parents, or students 14 years old and above, can decide not to take those religion classes, but most federal states require classes in "ethics" or "philosophy" as replacements.
 A small but significant number of religious schools, which receive the majority of their funding (but never all of it) from the state, exist in most parts of the country; however nobody can be compelled to attend them.
 There was considerable public controversy when the Federal Constitutional Court declared a Bavarian law requiring a crucifix in every classroom to be unconstitutional in 1997; Bavaria replaced it with a law still demanding the same, unless parents file a formal protest with the state.

-According to preliminary government figures, in 2022, there were over 2,500 anti-semitic crimes reported; the government also reported that in 2021, there were 732 crimes targeting Muslims and over 100 anti-Christian crimes.
+According to preliminary government figures, in 2022, there were over 2,500 antisemitic crimes reported; the government also reported that in 2021, there were 732 crimes targeting Muslims and over 100 anti-Christian crimes.

 In 2023, the country was scored 4 out of 4 for religious freedom.